Communist Party Historians Group: Aims and methods

-1956 and after
+Heyday (1939–1956)

+Although the Historians' Group did not officially exist until 1946, it began informally before the Second World War.
+The most consequential achievement of the Historians' Group as a result of this period was the development of social history, a field of history that gained prominence in the 1960s with the publication of Thompson's The Making of the English Working Class.
+Although Thompson's Marxism waned over the course of his career and he would eventually distance himself from structural Marxism, underlying social history ("history from below") is historical materialism.

+In 1952 several of the members founded the influential social history journal Past and Present.
+Another major journal, the History Workshop Journal, also arose from the Historians' Group.

+Post-Hungarian Uprising (1956–1991)

 The group had been losing members during the Cold War, but lost many more prominent members due to events that shook the Global Communist movement in 1956.
 First was Khrushchev's Secret Speech, which stunned many diehards and led to discussions in parties around the world about the crimes of Stalin.
 Instead of this leading to loosening up of the system in the Eastern Bloc it helped trigger the Hungarian Uprising, the brutality of the Soviet invasion disgusted a great many party members who abandoned hope in peaceful reform.
 The year 1956 thus had several key factors that precipitated something of a sea change in international Marxist opinion.
 Many figures went on to become prominent in the New Left, especially Samuel, Saville and Thompson.
 Others stayed in the party, most notably Eric Hobsbawm, who remained in the group, which in 1956 launched a quarterly monograph series "Our History".
 As the CP History Group, it continued until the CPGB's dissolution at the end of 1991, and even managed to increase its membership and output of publications at a time when the CPGB itself was in terminal decline.

-Socialist History Society
+Socialist History Society (1991–present)

 In early 1992 it reconstituted itself as the Socialist History Society (SHS), and made full membership available to anybody regardless of party affiliation.
 The SHS now publishes a twice-yearly journal Socialist History and a series of monographs called "Occasional Papers".